Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 Japan 3 Week Itinerary Map | The Invisible Tourist

-Pin me to Pinterest for reference later! 📌
+Pin me to Pinterest for later reference!

-Navigating Japan independently is much easier than you think, too!
-Much of the signage at train stations and roads are also in English and it’s easy enough to use the GPS in your phone to help get you from A to B.
+Travelling around Japan independently is much easier than you think, too!
+Much of the signage at train stations and roads are also in English and it’s easy enough to use the GPS in your phone to help get you from A to B.Here are some highlights for how to best spend 21 days in Japan from my personal experiences on the ground:

 How to spend 3 weeks in Japan on a mid-range budget

-In order to make the most of your time and avoid contributing to overtourism issues, it’s essential to stay in a centrally located hotel or ryokan (traditional inn) when planning your Japan 3 week itinerary.
+In order to make the most of your time and avoid contributing to overtourism issues, it’s essential to stay in a centrally located hotel or ryokan (traditional inn) when planning your Japan 3-week itinerary.
 Forget wasting time traipsing back and forth to your accommodation each day when you stay in the heart of the action!

 The accommodation options I mention throughout this itinerary are priced for a mid-range budget (no hostels or 5-star hotels).
 As with all my itineraries, they are ones I have personally stayed in and can recommend (or I provide alternatives if not), are close to transport, eateries and all the main attractions.